annefou/NorESM-DIAM/README.md

 Coupling NorESM with DIAM macro-economic model

-- Scripts for converting DIAM outputs to NorESM inputs
+- Scripts for converting DIAM outputs to NorESM inputs (make_lbc_file.py)
-- Scripts for converting NorESM outputs to DIAM inputs
+- Scripts for converting NorESM outputs to DIAM inputs (calculate_*)

 Inputs for workflow: